Embiid, Simmons extend dominance of Knicks as Sixers roll

+NEW YORK (AP) — The Philadelphia 76ers moved the ball around so well Ben Simmons felt like they were the Harlem Globetrotters.

+He and Embiid keep turning the New York Knicks into their Washington Generals.

-NEW YORK (AP) — Joel Embiid had 27 points and 10 rebounds while remaining unbeaten at Madison Square Garden, and the Philadelphia 76ers beat the New York Knicks 109-89 on Saturday night.
+Embiid had 27 points and 10 rebounds while remaining unbeaten against the Knicks, leading the 76ers to a 109-89 victory Saturday night.

-Ben Simmons had 15 points, nine rebounds and six assists while also leading the defensive effort that forced New York’s RJ Barrett into a miserable shooting performance.
-Embiid and Simmons have never dropped a game at MSG and the Sixers have won the last 13 meetings overall.
+Simmons had 15 points, nine rebounds and six assists while also leading the defensive effort that forced New York’s RJ Barrett into a miserable shooting performance.
+The Sixers beat the Knicks for the 13th straight time since early in the 2017-18 season, the first with Embiid and Simmons playing together.

+They did it by breaking open a close game in the third quarter, when they had seven assists on their 11 baskets.

 Tobias Harris and Seth Curry each scored 17 points as Philadelphia improved to 2-0 and got off to a good start in turning around its road woes after finishing with a 12-26 road record last season.
+Having Curry and Danny Green aboard should help with their ability to hit from deep.

+“If you want to double, I dare you because we’re going to knock down those shots,” Embiid said.

 New coach Doc Rivers earned his 945th victory, moving ahead of Bill Fitch into sole possession of 10th place on the career list.